June 26, 2020

 But Christianity teaches that God accepts us “As Is.”
 God doesn’t see me like I saw the used car ad, and think, “There’s probably something wrong with it.
 Let’s pass on that one.”

 It’s the opposite.
+God gives us grace.
 God loves and accepts us “As Is.”

 So perhaps, just for today, take a break from trying to improve and become better.
 Relax and accept yourself “As Is.”
 Try not to be so hard on your spouse, kids, and co-workers.
 Try to love and accept them “As Is.”

 You can get back to your self-improvement project tomorrow.
 Or not.
 Maybe the “As Is” life is the way to go.

 What is one area of your life that is difficult for you to accept “As Is?”
 What would it look like to bring love or offer grace to that part of yourself?

 […] I think one reason why Paul didn’t let his struggle become his identity was that he understood at a deep level that God didn’t see him through the lens of his struggle.
 He knew, deep in his soul, that God’s grace was sufficient for him.
 Even though the struggle didn’t go away, Paul knew that because of God’s grace, he was loved and accepted as is. […]

 […] wrong on a spelling test.)
 It has been difficult for me to be kind to myself and accept myself ‘as is.’
 And, this struggle with grace extends to my relationships as well.
 I struggle with being […]